niko-forte/sunmi_mods/custom_rom/Sunmi V2 Pro/stock_mod.md

 - Google Keep (notes app)
 - File manager
 - Barcode/QR reader
+- The default launcher has been changed to the trebuchet launcher with some extra customization options
 - Changed the bootanimation to one with sound

 # - The kernel is already pre-rooted with Magisk 27.0